 The beauty of similar consulting networks is the ability to quickly get in touch with a consultant without going through a complex “interviewing” process, signing contracts, and tedious negotiations.
 You can literally schedule a call for the next day and dive into your case.

 I’ve used Clarity both as an advisor and a client.
 It allowed me to meet the sales director of a premium sales CRM I’ve been using and refine important steps in our sales workflow.
-And I had a 30-minute call with a VC who introduced me to a startup network in LA I still keep in touch with.
+And I had a 30-minute call with a VC who introduced me to a startup network in LA that I still keep in touch with.

 Leverage Your Network